HomeOnMars/projektoOmnijo/OmniCentro.md

 #### Background Summary

+**OmniCentro** is the new planned capital of the fictional island country **la Regno de Omnijo**, as commissioned by Omnijo's new young queen
+<span style="color:Silver">Serena</span>,
+who has already earned herself a reputation of arrogance and recklessness since her coronation just about half a year ago.

-**Regno de Omnijo** (English: Kingdom of Omnijo) is a fictional monarchy located on an fictional island
+(*La Regno de Omnijo* (English: Kingdom of Omnijo) is a fictional monarchy located on an fictional island
 (with the size of approximately iceland, i.e. $\, \sim 100\, 000\, \mathrm{km}^2$)
 in the Southern Hemisphere,
-somewhere in the middle between Chile and New Zealand.
+somewhere in between Chile and New Zealand.
-OmniCentro is its planned new capital, commissioned by Omnijo's young new queen
-<span style="color:Silver">Serena</span>,
-who was just coronated about half a year ago.

-(For more details, see the history of Omnijo [here](#the-history).)
+For more details, see the history of Omnijo [here](#the-history).)

 #### Background Bulletin